auth0/docs/articles/users/references/link-accounts-user-initiated-scenario.md

 # Link User Accounts Initiated by Users Scenario

-In this scenario, your app provides a UI for the user to authenticate to their other accounts and to link these to their primary account.
+In this scenario, your SPA provides a UI for the user to authenticate to their other accounts and to link these to their primary account.
 See [User Initiated Account Linking within a Single-Page App](https://github.com/auth0/auth0-link-accounts-sample/tree/master/SPA) for sample code.

-The following steps implement user-initiated account linking for a SPA.

-## 1. Initial login

 1. The user authenticates to the SPA using either [Lock](/libraries/lock) or [Auth0.js](/libraries/auth0js) and a custom UI.